 - iPhone 12, iPhone 13, iPhone 14, iPhone 15 series: battery, display, and camera replacement history

-Replacements not performed by Apple will display as "Unknown Part" or "Used Battery" (iOS 18+).
+Replacements not performed by Apple will display as "Unknown Part" or "Used Battery" (iOS 18 and later).
 These components are functionally equivalent to Original Equipment Manufacturer (OEM) parts and perform identically.

 Your protection: Even if something goes wrong, your device is always covered by warranty for any defects.